Ruth Lockhart

 Ruth L. Lockhart is an American women's health advocate, women's rights activist, AIDS educator, and feminist.
-She is a co-founder of Mabel Wadsworth Women's Health Center, was its executive director Bangor, Maine, from 1992 to 2015, and previously worked in health education and AIDS education for the City of Bangor and the University of Maine.
+She is a co-founder of Mabel Wadsworth Women's Health Center, was its executive director in Bangor, Maine, from 1992 to 2015, and previously worked in health education and AIDS education for the City of Bangor and the University of Maine.
 She was inducted into the Maine Women's Hall of Fame in 2012.

 Early life and education

 Ruth L. Lockhart was born in Fort Fairfield, Maine, to Charles J. Lockhart, a bank teller, and his wife, Winnifred N. Durgin, a home economics teacher.
 She has one brother and one sister.
 Growing up in an agricultural town, she worked as a "potato picker" in her childhood and teens.

 She graduated from the University of Southern Maine in 1973 with a bachelor's degree in elementary education and a teaching certificate in special education and learning disabilities.